 It’s inevitable that we’re going to face tough times in our lives.
 In fact, we’re all living in one of three places in life.
 We are either living in a trial right now, coming out of one or about to go into one!
 The most important thing about walking through these difficult times is how we approach them.

-Pain & Suffering is Part of Life
+Pain and Suffering are Part of Life

 You Need to Protect Your Mind

-Don’t allow your mind to spiral into the negative, I know it’s so easy to go there.
+Don’t allow your mind to spiral into the negative.
+I know it’s so easy to go there.
 When things are hard and pressing in you might feel as if everything is going wrong.
 If you’re not careful your negative thoughts can lead straight into hopelessness and you’ll start thinking that your situation will never change.

 Don’t let your hard times make you feel hopeless and certainly don’t let negativity control you.
 Most importantly don’t let bitterness take root in your heart.
 Bitterness leads to anger and nothing good ever comes out of bitterness.

+Protect your mind by saturating it with God’s word every day!
 You must work hard to guard your heart and mind.
 Take every thought captive unto the obedience of Christ.
 2 Corinthians 10:5

 Keep Your Problems in Perspective & Just Do The Next Thing